JosephCottingham/joke_detection_service/README.md

 - AWS S3: Model Deployment/Storage
 - AWS Lamdba/API Gateway: Hosting endpoint that utlizes model to generate responses

+## Setup

+If the below functions are to work you need to provide your amazong api access to the srcipts via modifying the `.env.example` files in both `src` and `src/model_server`.
+These files must be copyed to .env in the same directory and the values need to be replaced with your own AWS keys.

 ## Deploy New Model Generated via Pipeline